Bohdan-Khomtchouk/Biochat/desc.md

 larger value of similarity.
 So, similarity values obtained by different similarity measures can't be compared.

-Currently, in Biochats, two principal approaches to similarity measurement are:
+Currently, in Biochat, two principal approaches to similarity measurement are:

 - bag-of-words-based similarity